White House statement misleads US firms: analysts

 "It is the US that has been imposing incorrect views regarding Taiwan to its people and companies by trumping up Taiwan as a politically independent entity which is at odds with the internationally recognized fact," Li Haidong, a professor at the China Foreign Affairs University's Institute of International Relations in Beijing, told the Global Times on Sunday.

 "George Orwell in his Animal Farm and 1984 published in the 1940s, leveled satires at the Soviet Union's system.
-Using such terms to attack China shows that US elites still stubbornly take China as a Soviet Union-like authoritarian nation, and are trapped in their Cold War mentality, neglecting the fact that China's socialist market economy is full of diversity," Li said
+Using such terms to attack China, show that US elites still stubbornly take China as a Soviet Union-like authoritarian nation, trapped in their cold war mentality, neglecting the fact that China's socialist market economy is full of diversity," Li noted.Public opinion

 Earlier in January, Marriot International was ordered by Chinese cyberspace regulators to shut down its Chinese website and app as Chinese internet users lambasted the hotel chain for identifying Tibet as a country.